facebook/react-native-website/docs/testing.md

 There are several libraries that can help you testing these:

 - React’s [Test Renderer](https://reactjs.org/docs/test-renderer.html) developed alongside its core.
-Provides a React renderer that can be used to render React components to pure JavaScript objects, without depending on the DOM or a native mobile environment.
+It provides a React renderer that can be used to render React components to pure JavaScript objects, without depending on the DOM or a native mobile environment.
 - [`react-native-testing-library`](https://github.com/callstack/react-native-testing-library) builds on top of React’s test renderer and adds `fireEvent` and `query` apis described in the next paragraph.
 - [`@testing-library/react-native`](https://www.native-testing-library.com/) is another alternative that also builds on top of React’s test renderer and adds `fireEvent` and `query` apis described in the next paragraph.